Skip to main content

 snapshots: "true"

-Refer to Kubernetes and Trident objects for details on how storage classes interact with the PersistentVolumeClaim and parameters for controlling how Astra Trident provisions volumes.
+Refer to Kubernetes and Trident objects for details on how storage classes interact with the PersistentVolumeClaim and parameters for controlling how Trident provisions volumes.

 Create a storage class